 When should you complete an application?

 Application deadlines vary by graduate program.
-Reviewing our admissions processing timelines can help you plan for the timeframe between application submission and receiving an admission decision.
-Applicants with non-U.S. postsecondary academic history should also allow for time to submit transcripts to Educational Credential Evaluators (ECE) for a Course-by-Course Evaluation Report.
+Reviewing our How to Apply instructions and admissions processing timelines can help you plan for the timeframe between application submission and receiving an admission decision.

-Some graduate programs admit students to all entry terms (Fall, Winter, and Summer) while others limit admission to Fall only.
+Some graduate programs admit students to all entry terms (Fall, Winter, and Summer) while others limit admission to select terms.
 Various programs may offer seven or fourteen week course options for the Summer term.
 See below for guidelines.
 For more details, please refer to our academic calendar.

-Winter 2023, Summer 2023, Fall 2023, and Winter 2024 are available to apply!
+The following terms are available to apply: Winter 2024, Summer 2024, Fall 2024, and Winter 2025.
 If you would like to receive a notification when a future term application becomes available, please be sure you have completed a request for information form for your intended start term.

 Programs With Hard Deadlines and Limited Admit Terms